2022 - 2025

 Transitioning to lower carbon buildings requires a fundamental change in the materials used for structural systems.
 Mass timber typically has much lower embodied carbon than the current go-to materials, concrete and steel.

 Mass timber use in the built-environment is expected to grow significantly over the next ten years.
 The current mass timber market is valued at USD 1 billion and is projected to reach USD 2.15 billion by 2033.
-The expanding interest in mass timber use is being spurred on by an increase in demand for sustainable construction practices but the industry still faces many challenges in scaling up these proven wood technologies.
+The expanding interest in mass timber use is being spurred by an increase in demand for sustainable construction practices but the industry still faces many challenges in scaling up these proven wood technologies.

 However, the use of mass timber is not scaling according to its potential.
 Gaps remain between theory and practice, aspirations and market realities, slowing its uptake in professional practice and policy making.
 Understanding these gaps is fundamental to accelerate the use of mass timber.